linode/developers/hugo/content/game-servers/install-black-mesa-on-debian-or-ubuntu.md

 When a match ends, the server starts a new one with the next map in the rotation list.
 The map rotation list is in **mapcycle.txt**:

-{{< file-excerpt "/home/steam/Steam/steamapps/common/Black Mesa Dedicated Server/bms/cfg/mapcycle.txt" txt >}}
+{{< file-excerpt "/home/steam/Steam/steamapps/common/Black Mesa Dedicated Server/bms/cfg/mapcycle.txt" resource >}}
 dm_bounce
 dm_gasworks
 dm_lambdabunker